Stability and comparability of meritocratic beliefs in school-age students: A measurement invariance approach across time and cohorts

 To evaluate the underlying structure of the scale, we employed Confirmatory Factor Analysis (CFA) based on a measurement model with four latent factors, using Diagonally Weighted Least Squares with robust correction (WLSMV) estimation.
 This estimator is particularly suitable for ordinal data, such as four-point Likert-type scales, as it avoids the bias associated with treating categorical data as continuous (Kline, 2023).

-A key contribution of this study is the assessment of the metric stability of the measurement model using factorial invariance testing (Davidov et al., 2014).
-We implemented two complementary strategies: invariance across cohorts (primary vs. secondary school students) and longitudinal invariance using two panel waves.
-Given the ordinal nature of the items, we estimated measurement invariance using methods appropriate for ordered categorical measures, following the analysis by Liu et al. (2017).
-Setting a hierarchical approach, we tested four nested models: configural (equal factorial structure), metric (equal factor loadings), scalar (equal intercepts and thresholds), and strict invariance (equal residual variances).
+A key contribution of this study is its assessment of measurement stability through factorial invariance testing (Davidov et al., 2014).
+We implemented two complementary strategies: cross-group invariance across school levels (primary vs. secondary students) and longitudinal invariance across two panel waves.
+Given the ordinal nature of the items, we used estimation procedures appropriate for ordered categorical indicators, following Liu et al. (2017) for longitudinal invariance and Svetina et al. (2020) for cross-group tests.
+For the longitudinal analyses, we adopted the standard hierarchical sequence of four nested models—configural (same factor structure), metric (equal loadings), scalar (equal thresholds/intercepts), and strict (equal residual variances).
+For the cross-group analyses, we estimated a configural model, then a threshold-invariant model, and finally a model jointly constraining thresholds and factor loadings across groups.

-Figure 1 presents the standardized factor loadings and the overall fit of the general measurement model that pooled together the entire analytical sample (cohorts and waves).
-The model shows acceptable fit according to conventional benchmarks (CFI = 0.937; TLI = 0.873; RMSEA = 0.069), indicating that the proposed four-factor structure provides a reasonable summary of the covariance pattern in the combined sample.
+Figure 1 presents the standardized factor loadings and the overall fit indices of the general measurement model estimated on the pooled analytical sample across cohorts and waves.
+The model shows a reasonable, though not fully satisfactory, fit to the data (CFI = 0.97; TLI = 0.94; RMSEA = 0.07).
+Although the CFI and RMSEA fall within commonly used acceptable ranges, the TLI remains below conventional thresholds, indicating that fit is acceptable in some respects but not uniformly strong across indices.
+Overall, these results suggest that the proposed four-factor structure captures the main covariance pattern in the combined sample reasonably well.

 Figure 1: Multigroup model diagram

-Standardized loadings are generally moderate to strong and vary across dimensions.
-For meritocratic perceptions, both items load positively, with effort showing a particularly strong loading (\beta = 0.88) and talent a moderate one (\beta = 0.62).
-Meritocratic preferences display more balanced—and somewhat weaker—loadings for effort (\beta = 0.59) and talent (\beta = 0.55).
-For non-meritocratic perceptions, both indicators load strongly, especially contacts (\beta = 0.88) and, to a lesser extent, coming from a rich family (\beta = 0.72).
-Non-meritocratic preferences show similarly strong and balanced loadings, with contacts (\beta = 0.84) and rich family (\beta = 0.72), suggesting that both items capture this latent dimension to a comparable degree.
+All standardized factor loadings are statistically significant and generally moderate to strong, though their magnitude varies across dimensions.
+For meritocratic perceptions, both indicators load positively on the latent factor, with effort showing a particularly strong loading (\(\beta\) = 0.88) and talent a moderately strong loading (\(\beta\) = 0.62).
+Meritocratic preferences exhibit more even, but somewhat weaker, loadings for effort (\(\beta\) = 0.59) and talent (\(\beta\) = 0.55).
+For non-meritocratic perceptions, both indicators load strongly, especially contacts (\(\beta\) = 0.88), followed by coming from a rich family (\(\beta\) = 0.72).
+Non-meritocratic preferences also show strong and relatively balanced loadings, with contacts (\(\beta\) = 0.84) and rich family (\(\beta\) = 0.72), indicating that both indicators are similarly representative of this latent dimension.

-The latent correlations indicate a differentiated structure.
-Meritocratic perceptions and meritocratic preferences are positively correlated (r = 0.14), consistent with some alignment between what students think is rewarded and what they think should be rewarded.
-Meritocratic and non-meritocratic perceptions are negatively correlated (r = −0.21), suggesting that students who perceive greater meritocracy in society tend to view a weaker role for connections and family wealth.
-At the same time, non-meritocratic perceptions are positively related to meritocratic preferences, suggesting that perceiving society as rewarding contacts and wealth may coincide with stronger endorsement of meritocratic ideals.
-Finally, meritocratic and non-meritocratic preferences are modestly positively correlated (r = 0.15), and non-meritocratic perceptions and preferences are also positively associated (r = 0.22), indicating that recognizing non-meritocratic mechanisms in practice is linked to greater acceptance of them as legitimate, albeit to a moderate extent.
+The latent correlations reveal a differentiated structure among the four dimensions.
+Meritocratic perceptions and meritocratic preferences are positively correlated (\(r\) = 0.14), consistent with some alignment between what students perceive is rewarded and what they believe should be rewarded.
+Meritocratic and non-meritocratic perceptions are negatively correlated (\(r\) = −0.21), suggesting that students who perceive greater meritocracy in society tend to view a weaker role for connections and family wealth.
+At the same time, non-meritocratic perceptions are positively related to meritocratic preferences (\(r\) = 0.48, strongest correlation), suggesting that perceiving society as rewarding contacts and wealth may coincide with stronger endorsement of meritocratic ideals.
+Finally, meritocratic and non-meritocratic preferences are modestly positively correlated (\(r\) = 0.15), and non-meritocratic perceptions and preferences are also positively associated (\(r\) = 0.22), indicating that recognizing non-meritocratic mechanisms in practice is linked to a greater acceptance of their legitimacy, albeit to a moderate extent.

-Figure 2 display the response distributions for the meritocracy scale, distinguishing perceptions (Panel A) from preferences (Panel B) across waves.
-In Wave 1 perceptions, agreement is highly concentrated across items, especially for contacts (77%), talent (74%), and having rich parents (71%), with effort also widely endorsed (67%); at the same time, sizeable minorities disagree (33% for effort, 29% for rich parents, and 27% for talent), indicating a dual recognition in which students strongly acknowledge non-meritocratic determinants (contacts and parental wealth) while, within meritocratic dimensions, viewing talent as more influential than effort—the least perceived as rewarded.
+Figure 2 displays the response distributions for the meritocracy scale, distinguishing perceptions (Panel A) from preferences (Panel B) across waves.
+In Wave 1, perceptions show high levels of agreement across all items, especially for contacts (77%), talent (74%), and having rich parents (71%), with effort also widely endorsed (67%); at the same time, sizeable minorities disagree (33% for effort, 29% for rich parents, and 27% for talent), indicating a dual recognition in which students strongly acknowledge non-meritocratic determinants (contacts and parental wealth), while within the meritocratic dimension they view talent as more influential than effort, which is perceived as the least rewarded.
 Wave 1 preferences show the inverse pattern: effort is overwhelmingly endorsed as the legitimate basis for rewards (87%), far exceeding its perceived role in practice; views on talent are split (54% agree, 45% disagree); parental wealth remains nearly evenly divided; and contacts are relatively more accepted than rejected (61% vs. 39%), suggesting that this factor is not uniformly considered illegitimate in the “ideal” society.

 Figure 2: Distribution of responses on the scale of perceptions and preferences regarding meritocracy by wave